OHDSI/Vocabulary-v5.0/.github/ISSUE_TEMPLATE/modify-content.md

 **4. Upload the template.**

-Please go to [this folder](https://drive.google.com/drive/u/1/folders/1rWPvto3zdS7F4QrhkpL3JXzDfm60tGOa), create a subfolder with your contribution (name it as GitHubIssueNumber_YourName) and upload your contribution there.
+Please go to [this folder](https://drive.google.com/drive/u/1/folders/1rWPvto3zdS7F4QrhkpL3JXzDfm60tGOa), create a subfolder with your contribution (name it as GitHubIssueNumber_ContributionName_YourName) and upload your contribution there.

 **5. Reference the template in this issue.**